prototypefund/Digital_Bargeld-docs/anastasis.rst

       // Variable-size encrypted recovery document.
 After decryption,
       // this contains a gzip compressed JSON-encoded `RecoveryDocument`_.
-      // The salt of the HKDF for this encryption must include the
+      // The nonce of the HKDF for this encryption must include the
-      // string "EDR".
+      // string "ERD".
       encrypted_compressed_recovery_document: byte[]

     }